ferrislucas/promptr/README.md

 <br />

+[This PR](https://github.com/ferrislucas/promptr/pull/38) has some good examples of what can be accomplished using Promptr.
+You can find links to the individual commits and the prompts that created them in the PR description.

+<br /><br />

 ## Introduction
 Promptr automates the process of providing ChatGPT with source code and a prompt, and then applying ChatGPT's response to the filesystem.
 This allows you to apply plain English instructions to your codebase.
 This is most effective with GPT4 because of its larger context window, but GPT3 is still useful for smaller scopes.